-- 1. Press the MUSIC STYLIST button to turn it on. - The display looks similar to the following.
+- Press the PIANO STYLIST button to turn it on. - The display looks similar to the following.

-- 2. Select STYLE ALPHABETICAL. - · The display looks similar to the following.
+- 2. Use the buttons to the left of the display to select the performance mode. - 3.
+Select STYLE ALPHABETICAL. - The display looks similar to the following.

-- 3. Use the ▲ and ▼ buttons to select a tune. - You can use the SKIP \(\times\) and \(\times\) buttons to skip to the previous or following alphabetical or numerical heading. - The AUTO PLAY CHORD and the SYNCHRO & BREAK turn on, and the sounds, effects, volume balances, rhythm and tempo etc. which are best suited for the selected song are automatically selected. - 4.
-Play the keyboard. - When you specify a chord, the automatic rhythm begins to play immediately. - Turn the MUSIC STYLIST button off if you wish to have the normal display active during a performance.

-- On the STYLE EXPLORER and STYLE AL-PHABETICAL displays, each press of the ALPHABET/EXPLORER button at the upper right allows you to move freely between the two displays. - After deciding on a style with the MUSIC STYLIST, if you record the settings in the PANEL MEMORY, the same style name is copied to the PANEL MEMORY (up to 16 characters).
+- 4. Use the ▲ and ▼ buttons to select a tune. - You can use the SKIP ∧ and ∨ buttons to skip to the previous or following alphabetical or numerical heading. - The AUTO PLAY CHORD and the SYNCHRO START turn on, and the sounds, effects, volume balances, rhythm and tempo etc. which are best suited for the selected song are automatically selected. - 5.
+Play the keyboard. - When you specify a chord, the automatic rhythm begins to play immediately. - Turn the PIANO STYLIST button off if you wish to have the normal display active during a performance. - On the STYLE EXPLORER and STYLE AL-PHABETICAL displays, each press of the ALPHABET/EXPLORER button at the upper right allows you to move freely between the two displays. - After deciding on a style with the PIANO STYLIST, if you record the settings in the PANEL MEMORY, the same style name is copied to the PANEL MEMORY (up to 16 characters).
 When you recall the PANEL MEMORY settings, this style name is shown at the top of the normal display.
-(Refer to page 70.)
+(Refer to page 76.)